telerik/uwp-docs/controls/radlistview/features/listview-gestures.md

 ## Reordering

-- **IsItemReorderEnabled**
+- **IsItemReorderEnabled** (bool): Enabled the reordering.
-- **ReorderMode**: Gets or sets the reorder mode
+- **ReorderMode** (ListViewReorderMode): Gets or sets the reorder mode.
 	- *Default*: The reordering starts with holding on the item.
- - *Handle*: The reordering starts when the item is dragged using the reorder handle
+	- *Handle*: The reordering starts when the item is dragged using the reorder handle.
+The handle is visible only in this mode.

 Example: